davepeck/pep750-examples/README.md

 assert f(as_template) == "Thank you Alice for spending $42.00."
 ```

-The `from_format()` function supports essentially all the features of old-style format strings, including positional and keyword arguments, automatic and manual field numbering, format specifiers, and more.
+The `from_format()` function supports essentially all the features of old-style format strings, including positional and keyword arguments, automatic and manual field numbering, index and dot interpolation notation, nested format specifiers, and more.

 ### HTML Templating